Flooding in East Africa affects more than 1 million people

 "For many people, this is the worst flooding in a lifetime," the group's regional director Hajir Maalim said, adding that food is no longer reaching many people with roads and bridges submerged.

+In Kenya, government spokesman Cyrus Oguna said 38 people have died as a result of about a month of flooding.
+The torrential rain is uncommon for this time of year, he said.
+Experts have said the changing weather patterns have a huge impact because close to 100% of the country's agriculture is rain-fed.

-South Sudan President Salva Kiir earlier this week declared a state of emergency in 27 counties because of the flooding.
+In South Sudan, President Salva Kiir this week declared a state of emergency in 27 counties because of the flooding.
 The United Nations has said entire communities in some areas have been submerged, disease is spreading and access to health services is limited.

 People in many of the areas already faced acute malnutrition as South Sudan emerges from a five-year civil war.
 "I am extremely concerned about the humanitarian consequences of the floods," said Alain Noudehou, the U.N.'s humanitarian coordinator in the country.